Why SCI Recovery Programs Should Begin With Posture

 See examples of postural integration exercises on Instagram here and here!

-We discuss the fundamental principles above in much greater detail in our Practical Posture workshop.
+We discuss the fundamental principles above in much greater detail in our self-paced DIY Rehab Program below:

 Previous